-Sometimes one comes across a spoon which is very unusual, even if it is not expensive.
+Sometimes one comes across a spoon which is very unusual.
 This spoon is an example of such a find and in the process I learned a little bit about history and ship technology.

-	The spoon in question is not valuable, it is simply a little demitasse with an engraved bowl.
-What caught my attention, however, was the handle is made from a nail.
+The spoon in question is simply a little demitasse with an engraved sterling silver bowl.
+What caught my attention, however, was the handle is made from a steel nail.

-	Having a nail for a handle is itself unusual -- but why?
+Having a nail for a handle is very unusual -- why did they do this?

-	The hand engraved bowl is labeled "The Whaleback", and it is from "Everett, Washington"
+The hand engraved sterling bowl is labeled "The Whaleback", and it is from "Everett, Washington"

 This information was from Minnesota public research site available on the web.

 I have inserted a few of my comments in the commentary.

 The use of steamers to tow barges or consorts dates to the 1860's.
 Initially, wooden sailing ships were towed behind large wooden steamers.
 A unique concept in steamer/consort design was introduced by Captain Alexander McDougall in 1889.
 His whaleback, also known as a pigboat, was a cigar-shaped vessel with conoidal ends and the superstructure set above turrets mounted on the main deck.
 Nineteen whaleback steamers, one passenger vessel, and 23 consorts were built by McDougall between 1889 and 1898.
 The design influenced most shipbuilding modifications introduced on the Great Lakes during that period, including "turtlebacks," "monitors," and "straightbacks."
 The whaleback freighter was also the immediate forerunner of the Doxford turret ship, built in England and widely used for ocean cargo transportation.
 The whalebacks became obsolete when their design proved incapable of adapting to developments in cargo handling machinery.